Qcraft-UEx/QCRAFT-AI-Scheduler/README.md

 4. **Combined Circuit Execution:** Once the circuits have been combined, the scheduler schedules the execution of the combined circuit in the quantum machine.
 The results of this execution are a combination of the results of each individual circuit.

-5. **Unscheduling of the results:** These results go through a unscheduling process to divide the results by user, and are stored in a database.
+5. **Unscheduling of the results:** These results go through a unscheduling process to divide the results by user, and are stored in a database.ç

+## What's New

+1. Two new policies have been added: the AI policy and the Dynamic Programming policy.
+Both reach the machine's maximum allowed number of qubits for execution.

+2. Additionally, these policies implement a priority system that gives preference to circuits that have been in the queue the longest, ensuring that none remain stuck in the queue.

 ![Python Versions](https://img.shields.io/badge/python-3.9%20|%203.10%20|%203.11%20|%203.12-blue.svg)
 [![License](https://img.shields.io/badge/license-MIT-green.svg)](https://github.com/Qcraft-UEx/QCRAFT/blob/main/LICENSE)